ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ere will be
+less legislative tinkering than
+usual in he Senate, the corporations
+will have more friendly treatment
+and considratton.
+When Conger
+was elected in Michigan the other
+day one of the Democratic papers
+in that State actually applauded
+and approved him, asserting that,
+while it was true that he was a
+bitter partisan, it could say this
+much in his favor, that he was a
+poor man.-1.
+0. Democrat.i
+--- -----­
+EVERLASTING FENCE POST.-I
 discovered maly years ago that
 wood cotull b.e made to last longer
 than ,ron i ; the ground but